- Australia Intro

 Parrots in the Wild

-After our landing at Melaleuca, we headed directly for the nearby bird blind, a tiny hut off the airstrip.
+After our our plane landed at Melaleuca, we headed directly for the nearby bird blind, a tiny hut off the airstrip.
 Ornithologists who visit the site on a regular basis constructed the blind, a bedroom-sized structure with large glass windows on the side opposite the door.
-I followed the first arrivals inside and stepped past the baffle and into the quiet observation room.
+I entered with the other birders and we stepped past a baffle into the quiet observation room.
 Six grassy-green parrots with violet-blue edges to their wings, picked at seeds on a small feeding platform atop a post fifteen feet from the glass.

 “The orange bellied parrots!”
 Steve whispered breathlessly, his eyes glittering.